Day1: Kids Sea Camp, Utila prepares for the Apocalypse!

 The rest of this blog is based on the semi-true events that happened on July 19th in Columbia, South Carolina, at the office of Kids Sea Camp and Family Dive Adventures.
 Believe what you can and try to understand the incredible mysteries of the coming Zombie conflict.

-9:00 A.M.: Woody rushes into the office out of breathe and a bit pale, he grabs me by the collar of my blue Kids Sea Camp shirt and pulls me into a small meeting room.
+9:00 A.M.: Woody rushes into the office out of breath and a bit pale, he grabs me by the collar of my blue Kids Sea Camp shirt and pulls me into a small meeting room.

 “Is there anyone else here, beside you?”
 Woody spoke in a hushed tone.

 “Hi, Woody” I paused,” Well, No. No, it’s just you and me?”